cranberriez/DiscordClipSaver/docs/PURGE_SYSTEM.md

 **PurgeChannelJob**
 - Deletes all clips, messages, and thumbnails for a single channel
 - Deletes thumbnail files from storage
+- Deletes channel scan status (scan metadata becomes invalid)
-- Sets `purge_cooldown` on channel (default: 24 hours)
+- Sets `purge_cooldown` on channel (default: 5 minutes, configurable via env var)
-- Channel itself is NOT deleted (allows re-scanning)
+- Channel itself is NOT deleted (allows re-scanning after cooldown)

 **PurgeGuildJob**
 - Deletes all clips, messages, and thumbnails for entire guild
 - Deletes all thumbnail files from storage
+- Deletes all channel scan statuses for guild
+- Hard deletes all channels for the guild
 - Soft deletes guild (`deleted_at` timestamp)
 - Bot leaves the guild via Discord API
-- Database cascade handles channel cleanup

 ## Database Schema